maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/databases.rst

 .. image:: ../../../_static/screen/db_mysql_type.png
    :alt: Maestro Server - Database MYSQL

-Version and mode to run.

-**Other databases**
+Which version and mode.

+**Generic database**

-Partial support whitch all bases
+Partial support for all databases

 .. figure:: ../../../_static/screen/db_other_type.png
    :alt: Maestro Server - Database NoSQL

-Version and mode to run.
+Which version and mode.

 ------------

 ============ ========================================================================================================================================================================================================
 Field        Functional
 ============ ========================================================================================================================================================================================================
-Spec         Point information like endpoint, port, commands, health check, its good for doc.
+Spec         Specification as a endpoint, port, commands, health check and more.
-Datacenters  Provider, (only by third party services) Server       Servers deployed by db.
+Datacenters  Provider
+Server       Where this database are deployed.
-CDBS         Used only by Oracle DB
+CDBS         CDBS used by Oracle DB
-System       Systems related it.
+System       The system on which this database
 ============ ========================================================================================================================================================================================================